nicklockwood/SwiftFormat/README.md

 Version 0.8

+- Added new `ranges` rules that adds/removes space around range operators (e.g. `0 ..< count`) depending on command-line options
+- Added a new `--ranges` command-line option, which can be used to restore the previous spacing for range operators
+- Added new `spaceAroundComments` rule, which adds a space around /* ... */ comments and before // comments
+- Added new `spaceInsideComments` rule, which adds a space inside /* ... */ comments and at the start of // comments
 - Added new `blankLinesAtEndOfScope` rule, which removes blank lines at the end of braces, brackets and parens
 - Removed double blank line at end of file